John 15:1-17 · John · Updated April 25, 2026

 Summary

-The passage from John 15:1-17 is part of Jesus' discourse during the Last Supper in Jerusalem.
-It is significant because Jesus uses the metaphor of the vine and branches to describe His relationship with His disciples.
-The primary characters are Jesus and the Father, whom Jesus refers to as the husbandman, or gardener.
-The setting is intimate, with Jesus speaking directly to His disciples, preparing them for His imminent departure.
+John 15:1-17 is part of Jesus' discourse during the Last Supper in Jerusalem.
+Jesus uses the metaphor of the Vine and branches to describe His relationship with His disciples.
+Jesus and the Father, whom Jesus refers to as the husbandman or gardener, are the primary characters.
+Jesus speaks directly to His disciples, preparing them for His imminent departure.

 Chiastic structure